mtna/rds-r/README.md

 <a name="querying.calling"></a>
 ### Calling RDS
-RDS will save you the trouble, instead of manually reading the variables information, we can request the variables and their metadata be returned to use by searching for keywords.
+RDS will save you the trouble, instead of manually reading the variables information, we can request the variables and their metadata be returned to us by searching for keywords.
 This will return more than data, the variable and classification metadata will be available as well.
 This will allow us to document the variables we are using to provide ourselves and others with more context around the data we are using.

 ``` r
 # For the purposes of this example we will use the 'selectSubset' function to